 - Long Tail

-We’ll ignore long tail for now, as the strategy there doesn’t change much.
+We will ignore long tail for now, as the strategy there does not change much.
 For new websites targeting competitive terms, we need to do the following to be successful in this new links world:

 - Ensure there are great inbound links to ensure discovery and that crawlers arrive at the site